 Which Concentration of Tretinoin Cream is Best?

 Because everyone’s skin is different, there’s no “best” concentration of tretinoin cream.
-Most people that use tretinoin, whether for acne prevention or anti-aging, use a variety of different concentrations over the years before selecting a cream that best suits their skin.
+Most people that use tretinoin, whether for acne prevention or in an anti-aging cream, use a variety of different concentrations over the years before selecting a cream that best suits their skin.

-In the US, most doctors start by prescribing patients .05% tretinoin cream, which provides an optimal combination of effectiveness and tolerable side effects for most patients.
-If this cream isn’t effective, your doctor might recommend switching to a stronger .1% tretinoin cream.
+In the US, most doctors start by prescribing patients .005% (low strength) tretinoin cream, which provides an optimal combination of effectiveness and tolerable side effects for most patients.
+If this cream isn’t effective, your doctor might recommend switching to a stronger tretinoin cream.

 If side effects such as skin irritation, redness or peeling occur, your doctor might recommend switching to a lower strength tretinoin cream, using the cream every less frequently or using alcohol-free moisturizer in combination with the tretinoin cream.